victosdur/victosdur.github.io/_pages/about.md

 <p>

 My name is Víctor Toscano Durán.
-I am a Data Scientist and Artificial Intelligence researcher, currently pursuing my PhD at the University of Seville in the Department of Applied Mathematics I, as a member of the <a href="https://grupo.us.es/cimagroup/">CIMAgroup</a> research team.
+I am a Data Scientist and Artificial Intelligence researcher at the University of Seville in the Department of Applied Mathematics I, as a member of the <a href="https://grupo.us.es/cimagroup/">CIMAgroup</a> research team.
 Previously, I completed my Bachelor's Degree in Statistics at the University of Seville in 2022.
 Later, I obtained a Master's Degree in Logic, Computation, and Artificial Intelligence in 2023, also at the University of Seville.
-The PhD is being carried out under the supervision of Prof. <a href="https://personal.us.es/rogodi/index.htm">Rocío González Díaz</a>, <a href="https://www.cs.us.es/~naranjo/">Miguel Ángel Gutiérrez Naranjo</a>, and Dr. <a href="https://www.linkedin.com/in/matteo-rucco-15561a64/">Matteo Rucco</a>
 </p>

 <p>